-The starting model of the Surface Laptop 2 will set you back $999 (£979, AU$1,499), and it is available today.
-This model comes with everything you see listed to the right, but with a limited 128GB of SSD storage.
+The starting model of the Surface Laptop 2 will set you back $999 (£979, AU$1,499).
+This configuration comes with everything you see listed to the right, but with a limited 128GB of SSD storage.

 Design and display

-So little has noticeably changed, frankly, regarding the original Surface Laptop short of a major new color option.
-Yeah, the Surface Laptop 2 has an all-black color variant now that looks absolutely beautiful, and feels fantastic to boot.
+So little has noticeably changed as far as the design.
+That is, short of a major new color option – yes, the Surface Laptop 2 has an all-black color variant now that looks absolutely beautiful, and feels fantastic to boot.

-Beyond the new color option, the Surface Laptop 2 is basically the same as its predecessor, only much more powerful.
-It’s just as thin and light as before, 0.57 inches (14.48mm) and 2.76 pounds (1.25kg), respectively.
-The Surface Laptop 2 is just as portable as before, which is awesome news for mobile professionals and students alike.
+Beyond the new color option, however, the Surface Laptop 2 is essentially the same as its predecessor, only much more powerful.
+It’s just as thin and light as before, at 0.57 inches (14.48mm) and 2.76 pounds (1.25kg).
+This means that the Surface Laptop 2 is just as portable as before, which is excellent news for mobile professionals and students alike.

-The display hasn’t changed since the original model, but we’re not complaining: the original Surface Laptop had an impressive screen.
-The Surface Laptop 2 has blacks that are just as deep and the reds as sharp, and the swift touch response is a plus.
-If you have a lot of work to do, you’ll fall in love with the tall 3:2 aspect ratio, also, but you’ll have to deal with some black bars while watching traditional 16:9 video content.
+The display hasn’t changed since the original model, either.
+Not that we’re not complaining, since the original Surface Laptop did have an incredible screen.
+The Surface Laptop 2 has blacks that are just as deep and reds that are just as sharp.
+The swift touch response is also an advantage.
+If you have a lot of work to do, you’ll fall in love with the tall 3:2 aspect ratio, but you’ll have to deal with some black bars while watching traditional 16:9 video content.

-Unfortunately, Microsoft doesn’t include its $99 (£99, AU$139) Surface Pen stylus to take full advantage of the touch display.
+Microsoft doesn’t include its $99 (£99, AU$139) Surface Pen stylus, which is unfortunate because it is essential if you were to take full advantage of the touch display.

-Microsoft claims to have made the Surface Laptop 2 keyboard quieter than before, and we can confidently say that this has to be among the most silent keyboards we’ve ever tested.
-Our coworkers couldn’t even hear our typing in an otherwise quiet open-office environment.
+Microsoft claims to have made the Surface Laptop 2 keyboard quieter than its previous model, and we can confidently say that this has to be among the most silent keyboards we’ve ever tested.
+Our coworkers couldn’t even hear our typing in a quiet open-office environment.

-The fact that Microsoft has achieved this while maintaining impressive force under our fingers is worth lauding.
-That said, the spacing of the keys could be a little narrower for our liking.
+The fact that Microsoft has managed this while maintaining impressive force under our fingers is worth lauding.
+That said, the spacing of the keys could be a little narrower for more comfort.

-As for the touchpad, there’s little to report here: it’s a fine tracking device that’s spacious, smooth and responsive.
-The inputs are made that much nicer by the Alcantara fabric that surrounds them – it’s simply something more pleasant to rest your hands on than hard, cold aluminum.
+As for the touchpad, it’s a fine tracking device that’s spacious, smooth and responsive.
+The inputs are made much nicer by the Alcantara fabric that surrounds them, as it’s simply something more pleasant to rest your hands on than hard, cold aluminum.

 However, maybe Microsoft hasn’t iterated enough on the design.
-The second generation of this laptop is still without Thunderbolt 3, much less even USB-C 3.1.
+The second generation of this laptop is still doesn’t have Thunderbolt 3, much less USB-C 3.1.
 You’re still stuck with a single USB 3.0 – yes, not even the traditional USB port can support the latest USB 3.1 standard – and a Mini DisplayPort.

-The Surface Laptop 2 chassis has enough empty space, that there’s no excuse for it to be so light on ports.
-And, the ports that are present aren’t up to 2019 standards.
+The Surface Laptop 2 chassis has enough empty space so there’s no excuse for it to be so light on ports.
+Plus, the ports that are there aren’t up to 2019 standards.
 By comparison, the 13-inch MacBook Pro has four Thunderbolt 3 ports, and the Dell XPS 13 2018 has two – on top of a microSD card reader and a third USB-C 3.1 port.
 The kicker?
 Both of these laptops are smaller than the Surface Laptop 2.